- Be extremely present.

 After years of time, I still come to visit the gorgeous clearing.
-Although Greg’s eyes have plunged into bark long ago, I greet him with awe whenever his crown rustles in the wind.
-To say a tree’s aliveness depends on its ability to laugh vastly limits one’s understanding of nature.
+Although Greg’s eyes have plunged into bark long ago, I greet him with awe whenever his majestic crown rustles in the wind.
+He knows about my presence.
+There are connections that endure even the test of time.
+To say a tree’s aliveness depends on its ability to speak vastly limits one’s understanding of nature.
 Greg’s life is more akin to the forest’s soul.
 His appearance is just the physical symbol of that soul, but like a soul in the body, his life is not in one place.
 It permeates through the entire ecosystem.

 Go out – go make friends with trees.
 They are open to it and more than willing to answer your call.
 This is what Greg has taught me.
 Develop an intimate bond with them.